The Fed is about to wind down its emergency economic stimulus, Jerome Powell hints - KESQ

 By Anneken Tappe, CNN Business

-Federal Reserve Chairman Jerome Powell Friday had some cautiously hawkish words for investors and economists who were hoping on clarity about the central bank’s future policy decisions.
+But, in his highly anticipated speech at the virtual Jackson Hole Symposium, Powell tempered his optimism with some words of caution: The Delta variant remains a looming threat to the US economy.

+The speech didn’t provide an exact timeframe for the Fed’s stimulus rollback of its monthly asset purchases, known to Wall Street investors as “tapering.”

-The Fed, which has been buying $120 billion worth of Treasury and mortgage-backed securities every month since the height of the pandemic to support the economy, is expected to hit the brake pedal before long.
+Balancing the threat of Covid with the ongoing economic recovery, Powell suggested the Fed, which has been buying $120 billion worth of Treasury and mortgage-backed securities every month since the height of the pandemic to support the economy, will start pumping the brakes on those buys before the end of the year.

-Interest rates are still near zero as well, though they won’t move until the monthly asset purchases are addressed.
+That was in line with last week’s July meeting minutes, which had caused a brief stir in the market.

+Between June and July, the US economy added nearly 1.9 million jobs.
+And next week’s August jobs report is also expected to be strong.

+Earlier Friday, the Fed’s preferred measure of inflation — the PCE price index — hit a 30-year high, well above the bank’s target around 2%.
+Powell has long said that the inflation spike will only be temporary and dissipate as pandemic conditions ease.
+He reiterated this in his speech.

-But that doesn’t mean the money taps will be turned off right away.
+But even so this doesn’t mean the money taps will be turned off right away.

 “For now, I believe that policy is well positioned,” Powell said.
 He also stressed that a reduction to the monthly shopping spree wouldn’t be a direct signal to raise interest rates.